Chautauqua Course DAY-19

 For college teachers of: all disciplines.
 Prerequisites: none.
 Presentations will assume basic science, and will not assume specific topic information.

 Course fee: $195 [Due in March 2015]

 Optional campus lodging: $58 per person per night in a single

 Dr. Brecha is Professor in the Physics Department and the Renewable and Clean Energy Program at the University of Dayton.
-His research training was in experimental and theoretical quantum optics; after joining the UD faculty in 1993, he focused on diode laser spectroscopy of molecular oxygen and, through visiting scientist appointments, on ultracold atom physics.
-Over the past several years, his growing interest in the issues of peak oil, climate change, and their broader societal and economic implications have led to a switch in research activity.
-Starting in 2006 he has been a visiting scientist at the Potsdam Institute for Climate Impact Research (PIK) in Germany working with economists and natural scientists on models of the coupled energy, climate and economic systems.
+His research training was in experimental and theoretical quantum optics; after joining the UD faculty in 1993, he focused on diode laser spectroscopy of molecular oxygen and ultracold atom physics.
+Increasing interest in the issues of peak oil, climate change, energy system transformation and broader societal and economic implications have led to a switch in research activity.
+Since 2006 he has been a visiting scientist at the Potsdam Institute for Climate Impact Research (PIK), and more recently, the Mercator Research Institute on Global Commons and Climate Change in Germany working with economists and natural scientists on models of the coupled energy, climate and economic systems.
 During the 2010-2011 academic year his work at PIK was partly supported by a Fulbright Fellowship.
-Dr Brecha has lectured widely on the subject of peak oil and climate change, and has been a co-presenter in several previous Chautauqua courses on these topics.
+Dr Brecha has lectured widely on peak oil, energy systems, and climate change, and has been a co-presenter in several previous Chautauqua courses on these topics.
 He also

 coordinates and helped develop the new Sustainability, Energy and Environment Minor at the